Graduating year reviews

 The GYR is intended to ensure that the programmes are meeting an acceptable standard of delivery.
 The preparation of the GYR is also used to stimulate discussion and internal self-reflection on whether the newly introduced qualifications have accomplished what was intended when they were initially proposed.

 The Academic Office prepares a University specific variant of the CUAP Graduating Year Review template.
-The two tables that were formerly obligatory are no longer required, but the data are important for the GYR coordinator and the Academic Office recommends including Table 1 in the GYR.
+The data is important for the GYR coordinator and the Academic Office recommends including Table 1 in the GYR.

 To find out more